MixedRealityLab/nottreal/README.md

 </h1>

 A Python application for running Wizard of Oz studies with a voice-based user interface.
+Currently only tested with macOS.

 ## Dependencies